Costa del Sol Weather August Averages, Spain

-Weather Averages for Costa del Sol in August
+What's the weather like in Costa del Sol in August

-Averages for Costa del Sol in August
+Costa del Sol Hotels in August

 If you fancy a bit of a splurge in return for something swanky, Gran Melia Don Pepe Hotel in Marbella offers world class comfort.
 This is a highly recommended resort with top end facilities and service.
 Located on Marbella's famous Golden Mile, it is ideally situated near many good bars, restaurants and clubs, plus some fantastic beaches.
 On-site are 184 double rooms, all with sea or mountain views and different suites depending on tastes and rates.
 The high quality facilities include a health club, one heated indoor swimming pool, and two outdoor pools, with one specifically for children, plus decent restaurants.
 The rooms come with mini-bar, a 24-hour room service guarantee and supremely comfy beds.
 The service is great as well.